openfoodfacts/robotoff/doc/references/ingredients-spellcheck.md

 Prediction:     "Th big cat is in the fridge."
 ```

-Visually, we can already say which words were supposed to be corrected, and those where the prediction wrongly added a modification to the original text!

-Algorithmicaly, we transform each text into a sequence of tokens and perform a [sequence alignement method](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) to align identical tokens between respectufully the original and the reference; and the prediction and reference.
-We assign 1 or 0 if the tokens is modified or not.
+We transform each text into a sequence of tokens and perform a [sequence alignment method](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) to align identical tokens between respectfully original-reference pairs, and prediction-reference pairs.
+We assign 1 or 0 whether the tokens is modified.

-By comparing these 2 pairs of sequences, we are able to calculate the number of True Positives (TP), False Positives (FP), and True Negatives (TN).
-Therefore, the overall Precision and Recall can be calculated.
+By comparing these 2 pairs of sequences, we calculate the number of True Positives (TP), False Positives (FP), and True Negatives (TN).
+Therefore, the overall Precision and Recall.

 ```
 Orig-Ref:          1    0    0    1    0    1    1    1    1